-All temporary DEA Numbers issued at MCLNO will expire eighteen (18) months from the date issued.
+All temporary DEA Numbers issued at MCLNO are valid from the date issued thru the house officer's period of training.
 Use of this temporary DEA number is restricted to prescriptions written only for MCLNO patients on the MCLNO Prescription Form # MCL 12/95 (blue).
 Violators will be reported to the Medical Director and DEA for appropriate disciplinary action.

-Once the temporary DEA number has expired, the physician must have his/her permanent DEA License.
+Once the house officer receives the LSBME license, he/she is eligible to apply for his/her permanent DEA License.
 The application process takes 3-6 months to complete, therefore, it is recommended that physicians begin this process before their temporary DEA Number expires.